 Gorilla trekking in Uganda costs USD 700 for foreign nonresidents, USD 1500 in Rwanda, and USD 450 in Congo.
 For trekking, you spend a maximum of 1 hour in the presence of the mountain gorillas.

 Each morning, a total of 8 trekkers are allocated to 1 gorilla family to trek.
-All individuals first gather at the park headquarters for a briefing on the rules and regulations of gorilla trekking safaris in Uganda, Rwanda, or Congo.
+All individuals first gather at the park headquarters for a briefing.
+During the briefing, they are told about rules and regulations of gorilla trekking.

-Groups are allocated depending on the physical fitness levels of the clients and the group moves depending on the speed of the slowest trekker.
+Groups are allocated depending on the physical fitness levels of the clients.
+The group moves depending on the speed of the slowest trekker.

 Each group of 8 trekkers goes along with 2 armed park rangers for protection and guidance while in the jungle.
 Trekking lasts an unpredictable time lasting about 2-6 hours depending on where the gorillas spent their previous night.

-Gorilla habituation can literally be defined as the process of getting mountain gorillas familiar with the presence of human beings by spending time around them till they are fully not bothered about the presence of humans and can go on with their daily lives.
+Gorilla habituation is the process of getting mountain gorillas familiar with the presence of human beings.
+This involves spending time around them till they are fully not bothered about the presence of humans and can go on with their daily lives.

-Gorilla habituation is only done in Uganda’s Bwindi forest with a maximum of 4 people are allowed to go for the experience at a cost of 1500 USD spending about 4 hours in the forest.
+Gorilla habituation is only done in Uganda’s Bwindi forest with a maximum of 4 people allowed to participate.
+The habituation permit costs around 1500 USD, you will spend about 4 hours in the forest.

-The gorilla habituation experience permit is much more expensive than the gorilla trekking permit since you spend much more time in the forest during habituation.
+The gorilla habituation experience permit is much more expensive than the gorilla trekking permit.
+This is simply because it allows you to spend much more time in the forest during habituation.

-Habituation is done in the Rushaga sector of the Bwindi forest of southern Uganda that hosts 51% of the world’s remaining population of mountain gorillas.
+Habituation is done in the Rushaga sector of the Bwindi forest of southern Uganda which hosts 51% of the world’s remaining population of mountain gorillas.

 Bikyingi gorilla group is one of the gorilla groups where tourists can have a habituation experience.
 The group has 21 individuals with 1 silverback, 2 sub-adults, 9 adult females, and 9 infant gorillas.
 Gorilla habituation is also experienced with the Bushasho gorilla group.